jnbdz/java-quickstarts/performance/README.md

 > **NOTE:** Flags affected by the env is called *ergonomics*.

 - JVM from Oracle and OpenJDK sites is called the "product" build of the JVM
+- When the JVM is built from the source code you can get one of these builds types:
+    - debug builds
+    - developer builds
+    - and many more

 ## Client Class and Server Class
 - Java ergonomics is based on the notion that some machines are "client" class and some are "server" class